Woutitit/woutitit.github.io/in-depth/mixing-and-mastering.md

 - https://www.youtube.com/watch?v=wjx9K2vI2wo

 Having a good stereo image is crucial for giving you that wide huge open sound that you're looking for.
 A good stereo image contributes so much to the mix in terms of "professional sounding" and "hugeness".
 However, you have to be smart about it and again reference tracks to check their stereo image and what instruments are stereo and how much.

-## Key to full and clean mix
-> See "Key to full and clean mix" article.

 ## Don't be afraid to transpose key
 - https://www.youtube.com/watch?v=qcNkoojBCKI at 13:50